grst/pygenesig/README.md

 Documentaion is available [here](http://grst.github.io/gene-set-study).

+### Signature Checker Pipeline
+A wrapper around the *pygenesig* library for
+ * generating signatures
+ * cross-validatin signatures
+ * applying signatures to real-world data
+ * exploring the results in a browser

+can be found in a [dedicated github repository](https://github.com/grst/pygenesig-pipeline).

 ### Case studies
-We applied *pygenesig* to the data from the [GTEx](http://www.gtexportal.org/home/) project.
-The results are available as jupyter notebooks in the [notebooks](notebooks) folder.
+can be found in [pygenesig-example](https://github.com/grst/pygenesig-example)